-The Zaotecs did not have machines and wheels or other metal tools, but somehow they managed to raise these heavy stones.
-In some way, they cut off the tip of the mountain forming a vast plain approximately the size of 60 football fields.
-The plain has been perfectly leveled forming a perfect plateau, very similar to that at Giza.
+The Zapotecs did not have machines and wheels or other metal tools, but somehow they managed to raise these heavy stones.
+In some way, they cut off the tip of the mountain, forming a vast plain approximately the size of 60 football fields.
+The plain has been perfectly leveled, forming a perfect plateau, very similar to that at Giza.

 Why did they choose this particular place?

-The site consists of a huge rectangular area, the Grand Plaza, which is enclosed by groups of pyramids and other buildings laid out in precise geometrical relationships to one another.
+The site consists of a huge rectangular area, the Grand Plaza, enclosed by groups of pyramids and other buildings laid out in precise geometrical relationships.
 It gives the appearance of being a place of harmony.
 Its proportion emerges from a well-ordered and symmetrical plan.

 It has also been suggested that the figures represent shamans or people with some magic powers.
 Some of these figures include glyphs and numbers that have been interpreted as names and calendar dates.

 Probably deciphering hieroglyphic script - that represents ‘the earliest-known writing in Mexico,’ experts say - is the only way to identify the strangers on the stone blocks of Monte Albán.

 The Zapotecs were accomplished builders and more than usually preoccupied with astronomy and mathematics.

 They built a strange, arrowhead-shaped observatory, and its location "corresponds perfectly to a north-south axis.
 The single exception to this is a structure known as the astronomy observatory, which has the shape of an arrow and is positioned at a 45-degree angle.